Jungian2/Networked-TicTacToe-with-Python-Sockets/README.md

-# Networked Tic-Tac-Toe with Python Sockets
+# Networked Tic-Tac-Toe Game with Python Sockets

 This is a Tic-tac-toe game written in python version 3.8 and powered by a python sockets.
 The application is separated into two different sections: client.py and server.py.